redpanda-data/redpanda-labs/rip/README.md

 | RIP-666  |  Kafka protocol extensions for coordinated client failover |
 | RIP-848  |  New Consumer Group Spending and Budget Rebalancing Protocol |
 | RIP-932  |  Barbie Queues |

+## Disclaimer

+If you thought this page was serious and not some sort of a joke, and you decide to take us to court because you put together a 98 page RIP proposal, well you can't because this paragraph is clearly stating that this whole thing is a joke.
+Much like the other Improvement Proposals out there.